SirMotte/FoundryVTT-Theme-Hearth/README.md

    - ![grafik](https://user-images.githubusercontent.com/82598692/209413563-291edba9-3949-4a65-bf66-0b9ab4297828.png)
    - Choose the downloaded Sir_Motte_Hearth_Foundry.json file and import it.
 4. (Only if used) Open up the Tidy5e Sheet Settings and set it to the "Alternative (dark)" color scheme.
 Additional Settings used need further testing in regard of UI Elements.
 I will update this document accordingly.
+5. Install the Calibri Font for use in Foundry VTT.
+To match my setup do as follows:

 This should be it.
 Happy testing and bug hunting.
 Please report any findings to me either on Discord (Sir Motte#1305) or use the GitHub issue reporter.